davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/plugins/wheel-gestures.md

 ## Options

-The Class Name plugin accepts an optional **options** object as the first argument.
+The Wheel Gestures plugin accepts an optional **options** object as the first argument.
 Here's an example of how to make use of it:

 ```js
 const wheelGestures = WheelGesturesPlugin({